 seems to predate the first description of a Chomskyan parser.

 It is A.E.
-Gleenie's 1960 description of his compiler-compiler[39].
+Glennie's 1960 description of his compiler-compiler[57].

 Glennie's

 Glennie uses BNF, but he does not use it in the way Chomsky, Backus and Naur intended.
 Glennie is using BNF to describe a procedure.
 In true BNF, the order of the rules does not matter -- in Glennie's pseudo-BNF order matters very much.
-This means that, for most practical grammars, Glennie's pseudo-BNF and BNF proper do not describe the same language.
+This means that, for most practical grammars, a set of rules in the form of BNF describe one language when interpreted as intended by Backus and Naur, and another when interpreted as intended by Glennie.

-Glennie is well aware of what he his doing, and
+Glennie is aware of what he is doing, and

 is not attempting to deceive anyone --